theOGognf/rl8/README.rst

     algo.step()

-Train a policy with PPO and log training progress with MLFlow using the high-level trainer interface (this updates the policy infinitely).
+Train a policy with PPO and log training progress with MLFlow using the high-level trainer interface (this updates the policy indefinitely).

 .. code:: python